 As research continues to boost the energy storage capability of lithium-ion batteries (LIBs) and leads to expanding applications and consumer use, the task of implementing effective safety strategies falls on regulatory authorities, cell manufacturers, R&D engineers, and forensic scientists.
 Accurate tests and models are critical for predicting and controlling the complex electrochemical, thermal, and mechanical behavior of LIBs while forensic investigations and regulations are required.

-The conference will provide in-depth coverage on the chemistries, both current and next-generation, that are shaping the future of energy storage.
-From novel electrode/electrolyte materials to higher-capacity cathode/anode structures, this conference will explore how to economically increase battery energy density.
+Join us at this 14th annual event, which provides in-depth coverage on the chemistries, both current and next-generation, that are shaping the future of energy storage.
+From novel electrode/electrolyte materials to higher-capacity cathode/anode structures, this conference explores how to economically increase battery energy density.

 The race is on worldwide to expand EV battery horizons— with London in the driving seat for this event, which will focus on cutting-edge technical updates from leading OEMs, international researchers and regulators.